 - SPI_RX supports Telemetry and LUA script

-- According to Andrey Mironov, a Betaflight dev, the latency should be theoretically lower than SBUS.
-I will come back and update with actual figure once I get an update
+- According to Andrey Mironov, a Betaflight dev, the latency should be theoretically lower than SBUS – up to a few milli-seconds delay reduction compared to UART connection

-- Receivers using SPI_RX can be built into flight controllers, and the overall cost should be cheaper than buying standalone receivers such as R-XSR.
+- Receivers using SPI_RX can be built into flight controllers, and the overall cost might be cheaper than buying standalone receivers such as R-XSR.
 Also there will be no more hassle with soldering and wiring

-- You can enable bind mode in the software, or using the bind button like normal receivers
+- You can enable bind mode in the software, or use the bind button like traditional receivers

 - RSSI is integrated into the protocol, so no need to send RSSI value using a channel